OpenVisualCloud/Media-Transport-Library/doc/experimental/rdma_ud.md

 ### 5.3 Multicast (experimental)

 Multicast is also supported for RDMA UD.
-In the configurations IPv4 multicast address can be set as the session IP.
+In the configurations, an IPv4 multicast address can be set as the session IP.
-This is still at experimental status.
-Notice only one session with one multicast address can be created.
+This is still under experimental status.
+Note that only one session with one multicast address can be created.